rekoy-dev/Anti-YouTube-Shorts/SECURITY.md

 ## 🛡️ Security Policy

-I do take the security of the projects we maintain seriously.
+I do take the security of the projects i maintain seriously, sometimes i guess hahaha.
 While **Anti-YouTube-Shorts** is a client-side filter list and generally poses minimal inherent security risk, I appreciate any responsible disclosure of vulnerabilities that may affect users of this project.

 ### Supported Versions